devSubham35/decent-input-form/README.md

-# decent-input-form
-Create a simple form using this awsome decent-input npm develop by devSubham35
+### This is a basic form demo using decent-input npm package